woai3c/self-learning-english/docs/qa/fe/other.md

 ## You have full-stack development experience with Vue and React.
 What are the advantages and disadvantages of these frameworks in practice?

-I've used both Vue and React for a while, and I feel that not only Vue and React, but also other reactive front-end frameworks are similar in usage.
-The main difference lies in the design and implementation principles underneath.
-For example, Vue's reactivity is based on dependency tracking and change notification.
-When you access a data property, Vue automatically adds the current dependency to the dependency list of this property.
-When the value of this property changes, Vue notifies all dependencies that rely on this property to update, thus re-rendering the component.
-Meanwhile, React's reactivity works by manually using the setState method.
+You know, I've used both Vue and React for a while, and honestly, I feel like not just these two, but most reactive front-end frameworks are pretty similar to use.
+The main difference really lies in how they're designed and implemented under the hood.

+Like, take Vue's reactivity system - it's based on dependency tracking and change notification.
+When you access a data property, Vue automatically adds the current dependency to that property's dependency list.
+Then when that property's value changes, Vue notifies all the dependencies that rely on it to update, which triggers the component to re-render.

+React, on the other hand, handles reactivity through manually calling setState.
 This tells React that the component's state has changed, which then triggers the render method to re-render the component.

 <details>
 <summary>查看中文</summary>